-The Everest Base camp Trek guide gives you all the required information about Everest Base Camp Trek.
-The EBC Trek is one of the most famous destinations for trekking in the country.
 Nepal is renowned as “the Land of the Himalayas.”
-Moreover, its relatively small, the country has a wide range of diversities in terms of geography, culture, and wildlife.
-Among the ten tallest mountains in the world, Nepal has 8 of them, including Mount Everest- the tallest mountain on the planet.
+Moreover, it’s relatively small; the country has a wide range of geography, culture, and wildlife diversities.
+Among the fourteen tallest mountains globally, Nepal has 8 of them, including Mount Everest- the tallest mountain on the planet.

 Everest Base Camp Trek

-The journey to the EBC Trek is an excellent opportunity to experience the Everest region’s (also called the Khumbu).
-Many amazing features and aspects, like rich Sherpa culture, beautiful mountainous landscape brimming with river valleys, moraines, glaciers, and magnificent views that consists of some of the tallest mountains on the planet.
+The journey to the Everest Base Camp Trek is an excellent opportunity to experience the Everest region (also called the Khumbu).
+There are many unique features and aspects, like rich culture, beautiful mountainous landscapes brimming with river valleys, moraines, glaciers, and magnificent views, consisting of some of the tallest mountains on the planet.

-The Khumbu is a mainly Sherpa settlement of Nepal.
-The region is a vibrant and dense concentration of Sherpa tradition and practices that are not found anywhere else in the country.
-The legendary Sherpa people are also famous for their mountain-climbing ability and their agility in the Himalayas.
-As the indigenous mountain people mostly follow a unique form of Buddhism.
+The legendary people are also famous for their mountain-climbing ability and agility in the Himalayas.
+The indigenous mountain people mostly follow a unique form of Buddhism.

-The Khumbu region ornamented with many Tsortens, monasteries, prayer flags, and Mani wall carvings.
-The trekking trail of the Everest Base Camp Trek goes through numerous villages of the Khumbu and follows significant mountain rivers that drain the region.
+The Khumbu region is ornamented with many Tsortens, monasteries, prayer flags, and Mani wall carvings.
+The hiking trail of the Everest Base Camp Trek goes through numerous villages of Khumbu and follows significant mountain rivers that drain the region.

-Additionally, the path to the base camp decorated with alpine forests, and pastures in the lowlands and snowy acreages as the elevation rises.
-It goes through the heart of the Himalayas with overlooking the white mountain like the Ama Dablam, Lhotse, Nuptse, Changtse, Thamserku, Kongdi Ri and many more are also a constant presence as one trek on the fantastic trail.
+It goes through the heart of the Himalayas, overlooking the white mountains like the Ama Dablam, Lhotse, Nuptse, Changtse, Thamserku, Kongdi Ri, and many more are also a constant presence as one trek on the fantastic trail.
 Discover all the wonders that await those brave enough to embark upon the adventurous Everest Three Passes Trek for the ultimate trekking experience.

 - Tenzing Hillary Airport – a dangerous airport in the world